Terradue/doc-developer-sandbox/source/developer/debug-multinode.rst

 Hands-On Exercise 7: debug a multi-node workflow
 ###############################################

-In this exercise we will see how to debug the multi-node workflow described in the :doc:`Hands-On Exercise 6 <multinode>` using a specific Web GUI.
+In this exercise we will see how to debug the workflow described in the exercise :doc:`a multi-node workflow <multinode>` using a specific Web GUI.

 Run the workflow
 ================